SEA-ME/DES_SDV/docs/index.md

-# Project XX: Project Title
+# Project 08: Hardware in the loop simulation with Digital Cockpit

 # Description